thoughtworks/what_they_say/README.md

 The official app is hosted on Google Webstore: https://chrome.google.com/webstore/detail/closed-captions/bgcmlahgdkcbpaecoepolbogkbgpmaod

-To install this after download this ... :
+To install this after download this:

 * Open on Google Chrome: chrome://extension
 * Active the developer mode